tweag/topiary/README.md

 trimming trees into fantastic shapes.

 Topiary is designed for formatter authors and formatter users.
-Authors can create a formatter for a language without necessarily having to write their own parser.
-Users benefit from uniform code style and, potentially, the convenience of using a single formatter tool across their code repositories, despite spanning multiple languages.
+Authors can create a formatter for a language without having to write their own parser.
+Users benefit from uniform code style and, potentially, the convenience of using a single formatter tool across multiple languages over their codebases.

 ## Motivation